MaximilianBeckers/FDRthresholding/readme.md

 If your map contains large background areas, i.e. small particle compared to the box size, you can try to increase the sizes of the noise estimation regions with -w in order to get more accurate estimates of the background noise distribution.

-Be aware, inclusion of either local resolution and/or atomic model information depend on the accuracy of this prior information, if the information is inaccurate, the final confidence maps will be, too.
+Be aware, inclusion of either local resolution and/or atomic model information depend on the correctness of this prior information.
 Make sure orientations of model maps and/or local resolution maps with respect to the input EM-map are correct.

 **As confidence maps are almost binary and have huge contrast, they might look quite sharp and edged.
 For visualization the representation can be easily improved, for example in Chimera by